 There’s a steep final set of steps to get up to the Tiger Mountain viewing platform:

 From the temple up to here is a climb of about 80 metres and should take around 20 or 30 minutes.
 Take a seat, eat a snack, shoot some pics, and when you’re ready keep following the trail which now takes you along the ridge past another trail junction and a pavilion rest area until it ends at Songshan Road:

 Turn right along the road and after a few minutes you arrive at Yaochi Temple, another pretty temple with views and public bathrooms.

 This temple is where you turn left for the climb up to the top of the ridge, but first you can take a quick detour to the Leopard Mountain viewing deck.
-To find it just walk past the temple and almost immediately there’s a footpath on the right which takes you to the viewpoint just around the corner, it’s literally a few minutes’ walk from the temple.
+To find it just walk past the temple and almost immediately there’s a footpath on the right which takes you to the viewpoint just around the corner.

 If you continue along the road you can go to Lion & Elephant peaks for a Four Beasts hike as described here, but to go up Mt Nangang head back to the temple and turn up these steep steps: